Rule 3.850 for Post-Conviction Motions

-Florida Rule of Criminal Procedure 3.850 provides a mechanism in which person who have been convicted of a criminal offense can challenge that conviction and request that the conviction be set aside, vacated, or corrected.
+Florida Rule of Criminal Procedure 3.850 provides a mechanism in which a person who has been convicted of a criminal offense can challenge that conviction and request that the conviction is set aside, vacated, or corrected.

-A Rule 3.850 motion is also called a “Rule 3 Motion.”
-When successful, a post-conviction motion can cause a sentence can be set aside, leaving the defendant in the position that he was in immediately before he entered a plea or went to trial.
+A Rule 3.850 motion is sometimes called the “Rule 3 Motion.”
+When successful, a post-conviction motion can cause a sentence to be set aside, leaving the defendant in the position that he was in immediately before he entered a plea or went to trial.

 It is important to remember that a vacated plea does not necessarily mean that the defendant will obtain a better plea bargain.
 After the plea is vacated, especially when it is alleged that the plea was coerced, the prosecutor may say, “Well, you wanted a trial so we are going to give you a trial without the benefit of any pre-trial plea bargains.”

 If the defendant then goes to trial and is convicted the second time, it is possible that the sentence after trial is greater than the original sentence.
 One factor that often works against the prosecutor is the passage of time.
 Witnesses can be harder to find.
 Memories fade.
 Physical evidence can be lost by the prosecutor’s office.